Jonh-Griffin/pointblank-jelly/README.md

 - Transfer of all default pointblank weapons to their own content pack to allow for easier modification of the base weapons and to serve as an example for future developers.
 - New types of items for content pack developers to create, primarily content pack-able armor systems.
+- Scripting system using the Groovy language for more control with content packs